ioannis-matzaris/pipeline-challenge/README.md

 The repository also includes a **CI/CD pipeline** implemented with GitHub Actions.

-The pipeline automatically runs tests, builds the Java application, creates a Docker image, pushes it to GitHub Container Registry (GHCR) and triggers Argo CD to deploy the latest version, achieving full Continuous Deployment.
+The pipeline automatically runs tests, builds the Java application, creates a Docker image, pushes it to GitHub Container Registry (GHCR) and Argo CD detects the new docker image and it deploys the latest version, achieving full Continuous Deployment.

 ---